 The park can be compared to similar statuesque models such as the New York’s High Line Park and the Promenade Plantée in Paris, but with just one very narrow difference.
 While these parks both measure around 15 metres wide, Hofbogenpark is set to be built on a railway viaduct just eight metres wide, only six of which can be used as park.

-The sketch design for the extensive multi-use park will be completed in the first quarter of 2021, with construction planned for completion in 2024.
+The sketch design for the extensive multi-use park will be completed in the second quarter of 2022, with implementation plans for the fourth quarter of 2022, and a completion goal in 2024.
 Design details and objectives will be made in consultation with area residents and business owners.